 Or are you more interested in cultural landmarks?

-Quick guide on Shkoder – Part 2 of 3
+Quick travel guide for Shkoder – Part 2 of 3

 Rozafa Castle (Kalja e Rozafës)